metamx/omniscient/README.md

 # Omniscient.js

 Omniscient.js is an event management library that:

-1. translates UI interactions into chronological events that make sence to humans, based on semantic markup and meaningful context labeling.
+1. translates UI interactions into chronological events that make sense to humans, based on semantic markup and meaningful context labeling.

 2. and then executes user configured event handlers.

-For instance, it can be used to track events and send them to analytic vendors.
+For instance, it can be used to track user interaction DOM events and send them to analytic vendors.

-When it catches an event on body, in the capuring phase, Omniscient examines the target element, walks up until finding a parent with the "event-context", then puts together the event-context with semnatic markup information to record the event.
+When it catches an event on DOM body, in the capuring phase, Omniscient examines the "target" element, walks up until finding a parent with attribute "event-context", then puts together the event-context with semnatic markup information to record the event.
 Custom non-UI events are also supported.

 ## Getting Started